james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

       link: https://linkedin.com/in/willettjames
 ```

-- Add the copyright notice:
+And you can add the copyright notice:

 ```yaml title="mkdocs.yml"
 copyright: Copyright &copy; 2024 James Willett